-FREE SHIPPING AT $150
+FREE SHIPPING ON ALL ORDERS OVER $150

-YOU'VE EARNED FREE SHIPPING!
+YOU HAVE EARNED FREE SHIPPING!

-FREE SHIPPING AT $150
+FREE SHIPPING ON ALL ORDERS OVER $150

-YOU'VE EARNED FREE SHIPPING!
+YOU HAVE EARNED FREE SHIPPING!

 October 09, 2020 10 min read

-For most, the six-pack is the holy grail of aesthetics and power—and for good reason.
+For most, the six-pack is the holy grail of aesthetics and power, and for good reason.
 There’s maybe no better signifier of strength and commitment to fitness than a core that’s chiseled like a marble statue.

 But looking past aesthetics, abs are absolutely essential in a wide variety of movements and everyday activities.
 Strengthening this “base” will have cascading effects on the health of the rest of your body.

-However, when it comes to developing the abs, often we’re often relegated to bodyweight exercises, that—while useful and beneficial in their own way—aren’t able to push us into progressing in meaningful ways.
+While useful and beneficial in their own way, they aren’t able to push us into progressing in meaningful ways.
 This is where resistance exercises come in: medicine balls, kettlebells, barbells, and dumbbells all add a little extra something that simple bodyweight usually can’t.
 And it’s this last weight, the dumbbell, that we’ll be examining below.

 Even if you’re forced to work out at home or in a poorly equipped hotel gym, there’s a world of hard-hitting dumbbell core exercises that you can do to get the sculpted 6-pack of your dreams.